mseminatore/bintools/README.md

 ## Why bintools?

-I'm fascinated by the process of compiling, linking and executing programs.
+I am fascinated by the process of compiling, linking and executing programs.
 Linkers had always seemed complex to the point of being a bit magical.
 While I had previously worked on compilers and interpreters, I had not yet had the opportunity to work directly with object files and linkers.